shift7-ch/katta-docs/docs/setup/DESKTOP_CLIENT.md

 ## Add files to a vault

 The vault appears as a folder inside the Katta location.
 Work with it like any other folder: drag files and folders into it in
-Finder.app on macOS and Windows File Explorer, or save into it from an application.
+Finder on macOS or File Explorer on Windows, or save into it from an application.
 Katta Desktop syncs the contents to the vault's S3 bucket in the background; opening a file downloads and decrypts it on demand.

 :::info Zero-knowledge, end-to-end encrypted